cknitin/SQL-Important-Questions/README.md

 Global temporary tables (created with a double “##”) are visible to all sessions.
 You should always check for existence of the global temporary table before creating it… if it already exists, then you will get a duplicate object error.

 Global temporary tables are dropped when the session that created it ends, and all other sessions have stopped referencing it.

+# 17. What is #temp table and @table variable in SQL Server?

+It's a kind of normal table but it is created and populated on disk, in the system database tempdb — with a session-specific identifier packed onto the name, to differentiate between similarly-named #temp tables created from other sessions.

+The data in this #temp table (in fact, the table itself) is visible only to the current scope.
+Generally, the table gets cleared up automatically when the current procedure goes out of scope, however, we should manually clean up the data when we are done with it.

+#### Syntax:

+#### create temporary table

+		CREATE TABLE #myTempTable (AutoID int,MyName char(50) )

+#### populate temporary table

+		INSERT INTO #myTempTable (AutoID, MyName )

+		SELECT 	AutoID, MyName FROM 	myOriginalTable WHERE 	AutoID <= 50000

+#### Drop temporary table

+		drop table #myTempTable

+#### @table variable

+Table variable is similar to temporary table It is not physically stored in the hard disk, it is stored in the memory.

+#### Syntax:

+		DECLARE @myTable TABLE (AutoID int,myName char(50) )
+		INSERT INTO @myTable (AutoID, myName )

+		SELECT 	YakID, YakName FROM 	myTable  WHERE 	AutoID <= 50

+We don't need to drop the @temp variable as this is created inside the memory and automatically disposed when scope finishes.